stefanwalther/widget-tutorial/src/tutorial/custom-properties/readme.md

 ## Solution exercise #3: Create a drop-down and create a binding in CSS

-A proposed solution can be review in the widget "Result: Custom Properties III":
+A proposed solution can be review in the widget "Result: Custom Properties III" (widget library "widget-exercises"):

 ![](images/3-properties.png)